 How did the Vandal Savage and Darkseid become partners?

 The clever reworking of Savage’s backstory to include his encounter of The New god and his forces makes perfect sense.

 Having lived so long, it was only a matter of time before Savage caught the attention of the Lord of Apocalypse.
 And as the two friends work towards their goal of universal domination, the endgame of Young Justice comes into focus.

 Because in the end, there can only be one ruler of the universe.

-With The Light and The Team dealing Significant blows to each other.
+The Light and The Team is dealing with Significant blows to each other.
 I think we can safely call Season Three a tie.
-And while I wish certain plot points where cut out, Young Justice: Outsiders is still a solid watch.
+And while I wish specific plot points were cut out, Young Justice: Outsiders is still a solid watch.

 But if there’s one lesson we can pick from Young Justice Outsiders, is to learn to celebrate the little victories in life, rather than dwelling on our failures.
 Because in our life long journey to achieve our dreams, the only thing we can do is keep moving forward.

 When Does Young Justice return?
 Early next year.
-In the meantime, you can watch Young Justice Outsiders on Netflix.
+In the meantime, you can watch Young Justice Outsiders on Amazon